publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch1/schCXXV/m__us_usc_t16_s460nnn.md

     (3) __Cooperative Management and Protection Area__

-        The term “Cooperative Management and Protection Area” means the Steens Mountain Cooperative Management and Protection Area designated by part A of this subchapter.
+        The term “Cooperative Management and Protection Area” means the Steens Mountain Cooperative Management and Protection Area designated by part A.

     (4) __Easements__